jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 <img src="/assets/dl/delta_func.png" style="border:none;width:50%">
 </div>

 Implementing an XOR or a delta function is not important for DL.
 Nevertheless, we demonstrate the possibilities of building a complex function estimator through a network of simple computation nodes.
-A three-layer network can recognize hand written numbers with an accuracy of 95+%. **The deeper a network; the more complex it is.** For example, Microsoft ResNet (2015) for visual recognition contains 151 layers with million trainable parameters.
-For many problems, the model behind them are very complex.
+A three-layer network can recognize hand written numbers with an accuracy of 95+%. **The deeper a network; the more pwerful it is.** For example, Microsoft ResNet (2015) for visual recognition contains 151 layers with million trainable parameters.
+For many problems, the models behind them are very complex.
 In autonomous driving, we can model a policy (turn, accelerate, or brake) to imitate what a human do based on what they see.
 This policy is too difficult to model analytically.
 Alternatively, a deep learning network can be trained well enough to make similar actions as real drivers.

 > **If we cannot solve a problem analytically, then train a model empirically.**